Table of Contents

 What happens when a loved one needs urgent surgery or medical care after an accident?
 This post-care process is a situation that injury attorneys often negotiate for their wounded clients.
 However, increasing numbers of attorneys won’t take on specific clients.
 Usually, it’s over the amount of money their potential claim is worth.
 It’s left many injuries and accident victims in a precarious position.

 ProPublica published a report on the matter recently.
 The costs of a case hamstring many personal injury attorneys.
-In many situations, attorneys work on contingency-- they don’t take a cent unless their clients recover.
+In many situations, attorneys work on contingency– they don’t take a cent unless their clients recover.
 Often lawyers work with or hire experts who determine the cause of the error or accident.
-Factor in court costs and time, it's understandable why some attorneys are picky about the types of clients they take on.
+Factor in court costs and time.
+It’s understandable why some attorneys are picky about the types of clients they take on.

-In many cases, the answer is harder than the question.
+In many cases, the answer is more complex than the question.
 Attorneys all over the country often have similar concerns.
 Experienced lawyers and firms which do not count money as their sole purpose may take on the case.
 Some firms specialize in taking on such “low reward” clients to ensure they get care.

 In my years as a personal injury attorney at the Ehline Law Firm Personal Injury Attorneys, APLC, I saw many of these types of cases.
 They don’t get any less heartbreaking just because the client might not earn me as much money.
 On the contrary, such cases are an example of defending public trust through medical accountability.
 The actions we take now prevent similar future accidents and errors.

 Some suggestions for soft tissue cases include:

 Michael is a managing partner at the nationwide Ehline Law Firm, Personal Injury Attorneys, APLC.
 He’s an inactive Marine and became a lawyer in the California State Bar Law Office Study Program, later receiving his J.D. from UWLA School of Law.
 Michael has won some of the world’s largest motorcycle accident settlements.